DAChernikov/Bioinf_project_DMV/README.md

 ## [PeakCalling example](#peakcalling)
-Full example you can find in `PeakCaller_example.ipynb`
+Full example you can find in `PeakCaller_example.html`, or you can download and test it by yourself at `PeakCaller_example.ipynb` file.

-`TXT` files (datasets with coverages from fasta files) you can get from our bash-script (previous point)
+`TXT` files (datasets with coverages from fasta files) you can get from our bash-script (previous point).

 ### Installation
 To install our peakcalling script, please, follow these steps: